quantified-uncertainty/squiggle-stories/README.md

 - [ ] wrap mean(mixture(d)) into its own function, called something like numberOrDistributionIntoDistribution.
 - [ ] Debug marginal returns function
 - [ ] Build alternative optimization function.
 Maybe iterate though all possible choices.
+- [ ] Add disclaimer about consumer choices being a limited but fruitful frame.
+- [ ] Add something so that consumption adds up to ~3k?

 ## Built with